jenkinsci/simple-theme-plugin/README.markdown

 # Simple Theme Plugin for Jenkins

-A plugin for Jenkins that supports custom CSS & JavaScript.
-You can customize Jenkins' appearance.
+This plugin allows to customize Jenkin's appearance with custom CSS and JavaScript.
+It also allows to replace the Favicon.

 ## Themes